All That: Development

-By 1991, Head of the Class ended its run and Robbins started a production company with producer friend Mike Tollin, aptly named Tollin/Robbins Productions.
-The company originally produced several small budget sport documentaries.
+By 1991, after Head of the Class ended its five-season run, Robbins started a production company with producer friend Mike Tollin, aptly named Tollin/Robbins Productions.
+The company originally produced several small-budget sports documentaries.
 Hecht, now Head of Development for Nickelodeon, contacted them and asked them to tape a project for the network.
-The half-hour documentary they made featured the network's game show hosts Phil Moore (Nick Arcade) and Mike O'Malley (Get the Picture and Nickelodeon GUTS) as co-hosts of a comedy tour as they drove around to different cities to perform.
+The half-hour documentary they made featured two of the network's game show hosts, Phil Moore (Nick Arcade) and Mike O'Malley (Get the Picture and Nickelodeon GUTS), as co-hosts of a comedy tour as they drove around to different cities to perform.
 Since their schedule only permitted for two days of taping, Tollin/Robbins had to make the entire show appear as if they had toured around the country.

 Impressed with the final product, Hecht later met with Robbins to discuss developing something; asking Robbins if there was any type of show that he would be interested in making.
-Robbins pitched an idea of creating a kid-friendly version of Saturday Night Live.
+Robbins pitched an idea of creating a kid-friendly version of Saturday Night Live, which cast member Kenan Thompson would later join in 2003.
 He brought Tollin and Schneider (as head writer) along to help develop the show.
 The three were influenced by classic sketch shows such as The Carol Burnett Show, You Can't Do That on Television and Laugh In, and began to flesh out a rough idea of the show's format.
 Schneider decided against writing the pilot episode and instead chose to compile the cast first.
 Usually, in television, the pilot is written first and the cast is assembled later.
 However, the three believed it was crucial to find the right actors first and then tailor to their strengths.
 A nationwide talent search for child and teen actors was launched that would last for several months.
-Eventually, Angelique Bates, Lori Beth Denberg, Katrina Johnson, Kel Mitchell, Alisa Reyes, Josh Server, and Kenan Thompson were hired.
+Eventually, Angelique Bates, Lori Beth Denberg, Katrina Johnson, Kel Mitchell, Alisa Reyes, Josh Server, and Thompson were hired.